 They are great tourist attractions on their own, too.

-To enjoy it fully, you will need to check hotels and traffic information in advance.
+To enjoy it fully, you'll need to check out hotels and traffic information in advance.

 Facilities of the Omiya Bonsai Art Museum, Saitama